coronensis/dwarf/README.md

 + **No** interrupts
 + **No** peripheral hardware like timers, UARTs, IO ports, etc.

-Well, actually the glue that binds it to the Development board also provides outputs to four seven-segment displays and eight LEDs
+Well, actually the glue that binds it to the development board also provides outputs to four seven-segment displays and eight LEDs

 Further on...